 A concussion is a traumatic brain injury that alters the way your brain functions.
-Effects are usually temporary, but can include problems with headache, concentration, memory, judgment, balance and coordination.
+Effects are usually temporary but can include headaches and problems with concentration, memory, balance and coordination.

 Although concussions usually are caused by a blow to the head, they can also occur when the head and upper body are violently shaken.
 These injuries can cause a loss of consciousness, but most concussions do not.
 Because of this, some people have concussions and don't realize it.

 Concussions are common, particularly if you play a contact sport, such as football.
 But every concussion injures your brain to some extent.
 This injury needs time and rest to heal properly.
-Luckily, most concussive traumatic brain injuries are mild, and people usually recover fully.
+Most concussive traumatic brain injuries are mild, and people usually recover fully.

 - Wetjen NM, et al. Second impact syndrome: Concussion and second injury brain complications.
 Journal of the American College of Surgeons.
 2010;211:553.

 - Halstead ME, et al. Returning to learning following a concussion.
 Pediatrics.
 2013;132:948.